 - Since the adoption of child seat legislation, the number of deaths among children as a result of traffic accidents has decreased by a third.

-- Almost half of the drivers install the seat in the cabin incorrectly, and this increases the risk of injury.
+- Almost half of the drivers install the seat incorrectly, and this increases the risk of injury.

-Read the safety instructions and the correct use of the child seat in the car.
+Read the safety instructions and use a child seat correctly in the car.
 The document can be found online at the NHTSA website.
-Be aware of how common car accidents involving children are in America, share this information on social networks, urge people to follow the rules and regulations of child safety protocols.
+Be aware of common car accidents involving children are in America.
+Share this information on social networks, and urge people to follow the child safety protocols.

 When is National Seat Check Saturday celebrated in 2022?